DSCR Calculator

 $100K NOI

-Same $1M loan, $100K NOI — different DSCR outcomes purely based on rate.
-This illustrates why benchmark comparisons must be rate-calibrated to current market, not historical norms.
+Same $1M loan, $100K NOI — different DSCR outcomes purely based on rate assumption.
+This illustrates why DSCR comparisons should account for the interest-rate assumption used in each scenario.

 When DSCR Matters Most